jw9billions/jw9billions.github.io/_portfolio/bloc-chat.md

 ## Explanation

-Some times, people just want to have their own little chat room to share and gain support within the  circle of his friends.
-They may create their own chat rooms with specific interests.
-The conversation and user are updated at real time both in data center and chat room.
+To create chat rooms for people to share and chat.
+Each chat rooms can have their own names.
+The conversations and users are updated at real time both in data center and chat rooms.

 ## Problem

-How to create a site that take data directly from users (such as username, messages, or creating a new chat room), update the data simultaniously both at website and server, and provide user real time chatting experience?
+How to create a site that take data directly from massive users (such as username, messages, or creating a new chat room), update the data simultaneously both at website and server, to provide user real time chatting experience?
+THE ROOM IS SO CROWDED!

 {:.center}
 ![]({{ site.baseurl }}/img/minions.gif)